sandzu/genetic-expressions/README.md

 # genetic-expressions
+To run, enter in console `node population.js` and follow console prompt.
 ## Problem
 You're given an array of ordered, increasing integers `[1,2...9]`.
 You're tasked with finding a sequence of arithmetic operators such that when the operators are inserted between each integer, the result is an expression that evaluates to a 100.